piyal21/RAG-Projects/README.md

    - output : ১৫ বছর

 4. API documentation
-   - Description: This REST API accepts a user query and returns an answer generated from the most relevant context in the document using a RAG (Retrieval-Augmented Generation) pipeline.
+   - Description: This FLASK API accepts a user query and returns an answer generated from the most relevant context in the document using a RAG (Retrieval-Augmented Generation) pipeline.

 5. Evaluation Metrics
   - Groundness score is calculated in the [Rag-_evaluation.ipynb] file